ansilove/ansilove/README.md

 # AnsiLove/C

 This is a complete rewrite of [AnsiLove/PHP](http://ansilove.sourceforge.net) in the C programming language.
+Unlike it's PHP ancestor, AnsiLove/C is intended as UNIX command line tool you install to /usr/bin.
 Right now the project is in an early stage of development and is neither considered as finished nor as stable product.

 # Specs